MefhigosetH/pinguino-nsi-installer/README.md

 This installer is build with Nullsoft Scriptable Install System v2.46

+Tested on:

-Tested on Windows 7 Ultimate 32-bit machine.
+* Windows 7 Ultimate 32-bit.
+* Windows Vista 64-bits.